otterscan/otterscan/docs/custom-jsonrpc.md

 | `ots_searchTransactionsBefore` and `ots_searchTransactionsAfter` | Gets paginated inbound/outbound transaction calls for a certain address. | There is no native support for any kind of transaction search in the standard JSON-RPC API.
 We don't want to introduce an additional indexer middleware in Otterscan, so we implemented in-node search. |
 | `ots_getTransactionBySenderAndNonce` | Gets the transaction hash for a certain sender address, given its nonce. | There is no native support for this search in the standard JSON-RPC API.
 Otterscan needs it to allow user navigation between nonces from the same sender address. |

+## Method details

+> Some methods include a sample call so you call try it from cli.
+The examples use `curl` and assume you are running `rpcdaemon` at `http://127.0.0.1:8545`.

 ### `ots_getApiLevel`

 Very simple API versioning scheme.
 Every time we add a new capability, the number is incremented.
 This allows for Otterscan to check if the Erigon node contains all API it needs.